mikenguyen13/data_analysis/_book/04-basic-inference.md

 This calculates the KL divergence for all pairs of distributions in the list, offering additional insights into the relationships between the distributions.

-### Anderson-Darling Test
+### Anderson-Darling Test {#sec-anderson-darling-test}

 The Anderson-Darling (AD) test is a **goodness-of-fit test** that evaluates whether a sample of data comes from a specific distribution.
-It is an enhancement of the [Kolmogorov-Smirnov test], with greater sensitivity to deviations in the tails of the distribution.
+It is an enhancement of the [Kolmogorov-Smirnov test](#sec-kolmogorov-smirnov-test), with greater sensitivity to deviations in the tails of the distribution.

 ------------------------------------------------------------------------